-All devices and other tools used to measure or signal the time of Roller Freestyle performances are managed by a timekeeper.
+All devices and other tools used to measure or signal the time of scootering performances are managed by a timekeeper.

-Athletes can commence their performances only after a course manager's or MC's signal.
+Athletes can commence their performances only after a course manager's signal.

-For all runs and individual trick attempts, athletes have a 5-second limit to begin after receiving the course manager's signal.
+For all runs, jam sessions, and individual trick attempts, athletes have a 5-second limit to begin after receiving the course manager's signal.
 If athletes purposefully don't start their performances within this time limit, they may lose the opportunity to be scored.

-The clock is triggered by the timekeeper following a countdown from the course manager or on-site commentator.
+The clock is triggered by the timekeeper when a rider drops in following a countdown from the course manager or on-site commentator.

-A trick or bail will be considered in time only when the athlete has already left the ground to attempt a trick before the run time expires unless otherwise specified by the head judge.
-The head judge is the final decision maker in this process and additional considerations may be communicated in a pre-competition athlete meeting.
+A trick or bail will be considered in time only when the scooter has already left the ground to attempt a trick before the signal horn is sounded.
+The head judge is the final decision maker in this process and may be communicated in a pre-competition rider meeting.